AudreyS108/AudreyS108/README.md

 * ✔️ My most recent project completed would be [Pong But Epilepsy](https://github.com/AudreyS108/pong-but-epilepsy), a Python-based game, full of chaos.
 Check it out!
 * 🏫 I am learning learning SQL, as well as GDScript (the script used for the Godot game engine)
 * 📋 I'm looking to enter the data science and machine learning fields, or the game development field.
-* 🩷 I love creating games as a hobby!
+* 🩷 I love creating and playing games as a hobby!
 Oh yeah I also like watching anime because why not.
 * ✨ Fun fact: I'm bilingual - fluent in English and Chinese!
 Right now, I'm also learning Cantonese and Japanese.
 * ♀️ Pronouns: she/her
 * 📞 Contact me: audrey.shi108@gmail.com or AudreyS108 on Slack!